-nlimited Pages and Expanded Features nts of local government in deepening democracy in our and CDW.
+• The ward committee as components of local government in deepening democracy in our communities, work closely with CDF and CDW.
 There are no challenges with ward committee.

-24.6 Non government and Community based Organisations,
+24.6 Non governmental and Community based Organisations,

 The municipality involves Community Bases Organizations (CBO's), Non-Governmental Organizations and Business sector within our IDP and Budget processes.
 We have a database of all these stakeholders which is updated every financial year.
-They are invited and participate in our IDP Representative Forums.
+They are invited and participate in our IDP Representative Forums